owenawsong/Harbor/README.md

 1. Open `chrome://extensions/`
 2. Enable **Developer Mode**
 3. Click **Load unpacked**
-4. Select the project’s `dist/` folder
+4. Select the extension’s `dist/` folder

 #### From a Release
 1. Download the latest release ZIP from the repo